 It takes five pounds of berries to create one pound of this powerfully concentrated powder and to preserves all five flavors.

 Schisandra should not be used while pregnant, as historically it was used to induce labor.
-It is also not recommended to use while breastfeeding or for children.
+It is also not recommended to use while breastfeeding.

 Avoid taking Schisandra when you have a common cold or flu because it has astringent properties that can hold moisture in the body.